-Our Hybrid JD option launched in 2019.
-Students enrolled in the Hybrid option must participate in the synchronous (live) course sessions Monday through Thursday from 6:30 - 8:30/9:00 PM PDT.
+Our Hybrid Online JD enrollment option launched in 2019.
+Hybrid Online students must participate in the synchronous (live) course sessions Monday through Thursday from 6:30 - 8:30/9:00 PM PDT.
 Additionally, J.D. and J.D./M.L.S.
-Hybrid students must attend an educational symposium once each academic year (one weekend) in the spring semester at our San Luis Obispo campus.
+Hybrid Online students must attend an educational symposium once each academic year (one weekend) in the spring semester at one of our physical campuses.
 The symposium will be on a Friday afternoon, all day Saturday, and part of the day Sunday.
 Attendance for both the synchronous class sessions and the symposium is mandatory.
 Students in our Hybrid option come from all over California and are eligible to sit for the California Bar upon successful completion.
 Hybrid students also designate one of our physical campuses as their “home base” for student services (where they will travel to if they need in-person support).

 NewsView All News

 The MGC’s mission is to promote, and apply, a constructive approach to conflict management and to resolve disputes, including litigation.

 Join the Assistant Dean of Admissions and Marketing and the Director of Admissions for...

 Join the Director of Admissions for this free on-campus session to learn about our accredited...

 Join the Assistant Dean of Admissions and Marketing for this free on-campus session to...